vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

 <b>NOTICE:</b> In light of the testing centre being closed today, the Chapter 3 test exam window will be extended to Thursday.
 This may change as well, once we have more information.
 Rest assured, you won't have only Monday night to write the test, in any case.

-<b>NOTICE:</b> Notice only for Anand, Brendan, Eesha, and Tanisha: for the BCC tomorrow, you will begin at 1:05, during lunch.
-Bring your computer - I've already e-mailed you your username and password, so you can sign in right now to fill in your personal information and even do practice tests.
-Come to room 2409/2410 or 2403/2404, either room is fine.
-You can bring pencils, erasers, and a simple calculator (you don’t need a calculator for anything, but it is allowed).
+You can submit your Chapter 3 test <a href="https://forms.gle/LGQB4kFR23RZr6F1A"> here</a>.

 <b>NOTICE:</b> I will be offering "Captivating Calculus" in period 5 on Choice Fridays in 2405.
 Please use this as an additional opportunity to get help with calculus, or to come ask deeper questions that we don't have time for in class.
 If you don't have any questions, feel free to come by anyway for your lunch hour to hang out in case any questions arise from others.